pegeler/eddington2/README.md

 ## The algorithms

 There are two basic algorithms used throughout this repo.
 The first, which I creatively call _algorithm A_, relies on sorting the data.
-Although this is fast enough, there are situations where the sorting operation can be prohibitively expensive computationally.
+Although this is fast enough for most use-cases, there are rare situations where the sorting operation can be too computationally expesive.
 Also, this is not conducive to calculation of a cumulative Eddington number, which would otherwise require separate sorting operations for every new element of the dataset.

 Therefore, I have developed a second algorithm (named _algorithm B_) which does